Starting primary school

 The schools you name are not told which preference you have named them as.
 The order of your preferences is between you and Medway Council for the purpose of offering places only.

-If you aren't offered a place at any of the schools you named on your application, we’ll allocate your child a place at the nearest school to your home address with a vacancy.
+If you are not offered a place at any of the schools you named on your application, we’ll allocate your child a place at the nearest school to your home address with a vacancy.
 This is only an offer of a place and you can still pursue other schools via the waiting lists and appeal.